How to make German Buttercream

 - And yet, you can keep a cake frosted with GBC for a few hours (3 or 4 hrs) in good weather.

 - In fact, it should be treated just like butter.
-If left out in high temperature or humidity it will melt like butter.
+If left out in high temperatures or humidity, it will melt like butter.

 - Also, it can be kept in the refrigerator for up to 3 to 4 days or frozen for up to 15 days.